JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/CloudCostFunction.rst

 background emissivity channels
-  Vector of high transmittance channels for which surface emissivity error covariances are defined in the :math:`\mathbf{B}`-matrix (if present) - this set of channels should be separate and distinct from humidity sounding channels defined by the required parameter cost channels list
+  Vector of high transmittance channels for which surface emissivity error covariances are defined in the :math:`\mathbf{B}`-matrix (if present) - these channels are explicitly not used in the ObsFunction calculation and so should be separate and distinct from humidity sounding channels defined by the required parameter cost channels list

   Example: